 Located in the regional New South Wales, Newcastle City Hall is one of the most prestigious heritage-listed destinations in the Hunter Region.
 Built in 1929, the City Hall served as a hall for the council until 1977.
 A few years back, the Newcastle city hall was renovated to its former glory, reinstating its inter-war academic classical architecture to a better look with a modern hint.

 Today it is a city centre that features concert halls with quality lighting, superior acoustics, and two types of gallery seating.
-If you’re visiting New South Wales, you must take a tour to the Newcastle City Hall.
+If you’re visiting New South Wales, taking a tour of Newcastle City Hall is a must!

 Enjoyed the article?
 You might be also interested in: